-Where in these FAQs I refer to the Canal & River Trust (“the CRT”) I mean the CRT or any of its subsidiaries.
+Where in these FAQs I refer to the Canal & River Trust (“the Trust”) I mean the Trust or any of its subsidiaries.
 For more details about how the Waterways Ombudsman Scheme operates, please refer to the Rules of the Waterways Ombudsman Scheme.

 What complaints can the Ombudsman deal with?

 I can consider complaints about injustice suffered as a result of maladministration or unfair treatment by the Trust.
 That description includes a wide variety of complaints.
 It might be about encroaching vegetation if you have adjoining land, mooring rights, marina facilities, boat licensing problems or safety issues.
 If you are not sure whether I might be able to help, or are seeking general guidance, please feel free to contact me.

 How can I contact the Ombudsman or submit a complaint?

 You can do so by telephone, post, email, or by submitting an enquiry via the website.
 Please note that I do work part-time, and may not always be able to respond quickly.
 If I am going to be away for more than two or three days I generally record an appropriate voicemail response on my phone.
 Also if I am away I will endeavour to respond to any urgent emails within two to three working days, although I may only be able to provide limited assistance or guidance.

 I can accept complaints in English or Welsh, although I do conduct the ADR procedures in English.

 For complainants who have no reasonable way of communicating by written means, whether in hard copy or electronically, I can conduct the ADR procedures orally.

 Complainants do not need to obtain independent advice or be represented or assisted by a third party, although they may choose to do so.